 Kebabs are long pieces of meat that are very well seasoned and grilled.
 You can get them on their own or even in pitas.
 We chose to be greedy and order this giant platter of meat which included kebabs.

-Moussaka is served pretty much everyone you can have a sit-down lunch in Greece.
+Moussaka is served pretty much everywhere you can have a sit-down lunch in Greece.
 It’s a lasagna style dish made with tomato sauce and ground beef and layered with eggplant and sauce.
 It’s typically a main dish!

 Squid is served as an appetizer in Greece.
 You can have it grilled or fried (calamari).
 Regardless of the way you have it, it’s going to be super fresh and tasty!